 I’ve been using OAuth extensively in my own consulting practice for many years now.
 I’ve helped teams implement (most commonly re-implement) security in their systems over a ridiculous number of Spring versions.
 And I’ve been teaching security throughout most of that time.

-The lessons here come out of that experience, with a simple goal – to get you super comfortable with OAuth2, Spring Security 5 and Spring Boot 2.
+The lessons here come out of that experience, with a simple goal – to get you super comfortable with OAuth2, Spring Security and Spring Boot.

-To be clear – you can't get there by just watching videos – you'll need to code, along with me, through the material.
-The videos and the multiple-choice questions are your reference to come back to – whenever you need them.
+To be clear – you can’t get there by just going through the lessons – you’ll need to code, along with me, through the material.
+The lessons and the multiple-choice questions are your reference to come back to – whenever you need them.

 This course, as I’m sure you’re aware – is primarily focused on OAuth.